parrt/msan501-old/notes/bash-intro.md

-# A taste of bash
+# 'Bash' your way to victory

 ## Goals